top of page

 This ensured that:

-Value creation planning did not start after closing.
-It started before signing, while deal terms and structures could still be shaped.
+Value creation planning did not begin after closing.
+It began before signing — when deal structures, governance design and leadership architecture were still adjustable.

 Phase 4 — From Transaction Support to Hands-On Value Creation